 The title Voices and Freedoms refers to the two themes central to my tracing of jazz history and the history that surrounded the music’s creation.
 “Freedoms” follows the evolution of jazz form, from the relatively tight constraints of its beginnings into greater and greater freedom of form.
 In this, Ornette Coleman may be jazz’s greatest influence on form.

 As “Freedoms” follows the constant changes in forms, so “Voices” follows something that remains constant throughout these changes.
 Voice.
 The human voice, signifying the constant presence of the striving, surviving, overcoming human.
 Jazz has always been obsessed with this voice, and Ornette Coleman’s voice remains one of jazz’s most distinctive and humanizing.

-♦ Go to the TEACHING DIVERSITY main page.
+♦ Go to the DIVERSITY TRAINING AND TEACHING main page.